vinayk94/iso_assist/README.md

 ### Indexing Strategy

-Our choice of indexes was driven by query patterns:
+My choice of indexes was driven by query patterns:

 1. **URL Lookups**
    ```sql